Houston Alternative Art: B. E. & J. Holding Firm

+1973

+Re:Vision

 In fall 1973 Ian Glennie, interim director of the Contemporary Arts Museum, organized an exhibition called Re:Vision, which included performances, concerts, films, and artworks.
 One of the projects was a site-based sound portrait of Houston by Robert Whitman, a New York artist known for his theater and technology works.
 Whitman assembled volunteers and assigned each participant a specific location on a map of Houston and a time to call in.
 When they reached Whitman, they talked about where they were and what they saw.
-Using a sound mixing board, Whitman then arranged recordings of the calls into a concertlike sound piece that was broadcast live on Pacifica radio.
+Using a sound mixing board, Whitman then arranged recordings of the calls into a concert like sound piece that was broadcast live on Pacifica radio.